Radon Sobolev Variational Auto-Encoders

 \section{Relationship with the literature}

 This work owes much to previous advances from the literature.

-Of course, first of all is the idea that a (W) GAN can be seen as minimizing some probability metric~\cite{arjovsky2017wgan}.
-They use a Wasserstein metric which is not finally so much different from ours (see equation~\eqref{eq:relationwassh1} and section~\ref{sec:comparison}) but whose computation requires iterations and the enforcing of some special (Lipschitz type) constraints.
+Of course, first of all is the idea that a (W)GAN can be seen as minimizing some probability metric~\cite{arjovsky2017wgan}.
+They use a Wasserstein metric which is similar to ours (see equation~\eqref{eq:relationwassh1} below and section~\ref{sec:comparison}) but whose computation requires iterations and the enforcing of some special (Lipschitz type) constraints.

 Starting from this difficulty, several solutions were proposed~: first the "sliced" distances, most used being the "sliced Wasserstein distance" appearing in~\cite{Kolouri_2018_CVPR,Deshpande_2018_CVPR,kolouri2018sliced,Wu_2019_CVPRgenerative,Deshpande_2019_CVPRmax} to cite but a few.
-Other forms of sliced distances have also been proposed, in particular in~\cite{CWAE} authors implement a VAE using a kernelized distance; note however that in full rigor the metric they used is not a distance because of the smoothing parameter depending on the number of Dirac masses present in the distributions.
-However it is a good metric that allows to compute analytically the distance from a Dirac mass to a standard multi-variate normal (distance used to converge to the latent distribution).
+Our "Radon" terminology is but a synonym for "slicing" but will be used from now for coherence with previous literature see \cite{radon_uber_1917,xraytransform38,natterer_mathematics_1986}.
+Other forms of sliced distances have also been proposed, in particular in~\cite{CWAE} authors implement a VAE using a kernelized distance; note however that in full rigor the metric they used is not a distance because the smoothing parameter depends on the number of Dirac masses present in the distributions.
+However it is a good metric that allows one to compute analytically the distance from a Dirac mass (and hence any finite support distribution) to a standard multivariate normal (distance used to converge to the latent distribution).

-On the other hand there is the remarkable work on the energy distance by Szekely and al. (see~\cite{SZEKELY13} and related references) that establish an encouraging framework; at the contrary of the first group cited, here the approach is global; note that in~\cite{sobolevgan} the authors use Sobolev spaces but instead of using X-ray (or "sliced") versions they use directly the overall space $H^s(\R^N)$; the inconvenience of this space is that it is included in the space of continuous functions only when $s \ge N/2$ which means that, since $N$ is large, a high regularity is required in order for the dual to contain Dirac masses.
-A close work is~\cite{cramergan} which implements a particular form of Xray Sobolev distance (for $H=\dot{H}$) in the framework of a GAN; as such it requires the use of a space of features that is to be optimized.
+On the other hand there is the remarkable work on the energy distance by Szekely and al. (see~\cite{SZEKELY13} and related references) that establishes an encouraging framework; contrary to the first group cited, here the approach is global; note that in~\cite{sobolevgan} the authors use Sobolev spaces but instead of using Radon (or "sliced") versions they use directly the overall space $H^s(\R^N)$; the inconvenience of this space is that it is included in the space of continuous functions only when $s \ge N/2$ which means that, since $N$ is large, a high regularity is required in order for the dual to contain Dirac masses.
+A close work is~\cite{cramergan} which implements a particular form of Radon Sobolev distance (for $H=\dot{H}$) in the framework of a GAN; as such it requires the use of a space of features that is to be optimized.